eltonlaw/impyute/README.md

 **Simple Random Imputation:** Fill in missing values with a randomly selected value from the same column.
 Not very useful, but acts as a good baseline.

-**Mean Imputation:** The missing value is replaced by the mean of the available data.
+**Mean Imputation:** The missing value is replaced by the mean of the available data in that column.

+**Mean Imputation:** The missing value is replaced by the mode of the available data in that column.

 **Complete Case:** Only use datapoints with complete data.
 May waste alot of data.